Skip to content

 from 556 reviews

-How Much do Movers Cost?
+How Much Do Movers Cost?

 Calculating moving costs should not feel random.
 Most moving companies calculate pricing using the same core inputs, but the formula changes depending on the type of move.
 Regardless of what type of service your move requires, understanding what goes into your moving cost estimate helps you make the right decision.
 For example, a local move is usually billed by the hour and depends heavily on labor time, travel time, and access conditions.
 A long distance move is typically priced as a flat rate, where inventory, mileage, and service level matter most.
-If you are moving across state lines, you are booking an interstate move, which often involves more planning and logistics than an in state move.
+If you are moving across state lines, you are booking an interstate move, which often involves more planning and logistics than an in-state move.
 If you are relocating coast to coast or several states away, that is a cross country move, and pricing is driven by distance, shipment size, and the delivery timeline you choose.

 Most professional moves fall into these general ranges: